-Sober living homes (SLHs) are facilities usually meant for people – who have recently left a rehab center – that need an organized and supportive environment as they transition to independence.
+Sober living homes (SLHs) are facilities usually meant for people who have recently left a rehab center and need an organized and supportive environment as they transition to independence.
 SLHs revolve around a 12-step program developed by Alcohol Anonymous.
 Residents of sober living must abide by rules.
 The common ones are:

 - Random drug and alcohol tests